Women’s and Children’s Health

 International Medical Corps considers women’s and children’s health a key priority for healthy communities.
 Because women constitute the foundation of both families and communities, their well-being is essential for the success of those around them.
 Protecting that well-being is a central challenge of women’s and children’s healthcare in most communities.

-International Medical Corps works with communities and local health authorities to improve the health of expectant women by offering safe motherhood services that include antenatal care, safe delivery by skilled birth attendants, quality care for obstetric and newborn emergencies, post-natal care and family planning that stresses healthy timing and spacing of pregnancies.
-Furthermore, International Medical Corps contributes to better health outcomes and reduction of common childhood illnesses and deaths through our programs that include vaccinations against communicable diseases, growth monitoring, early childhood development interventions and community-based case management of common childhood illnesses.
+International Medical Corps works with communities and local health authorities to improve the health of expectant women by offering safe motherhood services that include antenatal care, safe delivery by skilled birth attendants, quality care for obstetric and newborn emergencies and post-natal care.
+Furthermore, International Medical Corps contributes to better health outcomes and reduction of common childhood illnesses and deaths through programs that include vaccinations against communicable diseases, growth monitoring, early-childhood development interventions and community-based case management of common childhood illnesses.
 (More detail of our early-childhood development work is available here.)
 Many of our programs are designed to include youth, since young boys and girls in their adolescence have special health-related needs.

 In times of crisis—when traditional social codes protecting women can easily break down—women, adolescent girls and young children become more vulnerable to abuse, rape or sexual exploitation.
-We offer culturally appropriate services for gender-based violence and work to reduce forms of violence rooted in gender discrimination.
-We also provide medical interventions for survivors of rape.
+We offer culturally appropriate services for violence against women and girls, and work to reduce forms of violence rooted in discrimination.

 Areas of Focus